mymatsubara/cheatsheet-js/src/cheatsheet/en/promise.md

 execute().then((result) => console.log("result =", result));
 ```

-if we'd write the same the `execute` function without using `async`/`await`, we'd get something like this:
+If we'd write the same code without `async`/`await`, we'd get something like this:

 ```javascript
 // Returns a Promise which resolves after `time` milliseconds